-I was a well-oiled machine up until Summer of 2011 – I say ‘machine’ because I repeated the same motions every single day: woke up at 7:20, got to work around 8am, finished around 6:30pm, took a spin or Pilates class, ate dinner, went to bed.
-I say ‘well-oiled’ becuase up until that fateful day, I’d had no set-backs, I was headed in what I thought was the right direction, and I was in top-working order.
+I was a well-oiled machine up until the Summer of 2011 – I say ‘machine’ because I repeated the same motions every single day: woke up at 7:20am, got to work around 8am, finished around 6:30pm, took a spin or Pilates class, ate dinner, and went to bed.
+I say ‘well-oiled’ because up until that fateful day, I’d had no setbacks, I was headed in what I thought was the right direction, and I was in top-working order.

 Then my humerus popped out of place during a yoga class and changed the course of my life.

 I know this sounds dramatic.
 Injuring one’s shoulder most certainly is not the end of the world.

 That said, this caused my routine to careen and eventually come to an abrupt halt, and therefore sent me into a tailspin.